-- Costs of generating funds comprise the costs associated with attracting voluntary income and the costs of trading for fundraising purposes. - Charitable expenditure comprises those costs incurred by the charity in the delivery of its activities and services for its beneficiaries.
-It includes both costs that can be allocated directly to such activities and those costs of an indirect nature necessary to support them. - Governance costs include those costs associated with meeting the constitutional and statutory requirements of the charity and include the audit fees and costs linked to the strategic management of the charity. - All costs are allocated between the expenditure categories of the SoFA on a basis designed to reflect the use of the resource.
-Costs relating to a particular activity are allocated directly, others are apportioned on an appropriate basis. - Support costs are those which provide indirect support to the main activities of the charity and are allocated the basis on incoming resources generated.
+• Costs of generating funds comprise the costs associated with attracting voluntary income and the costs of trading for fundraising purposes.

+• Charitable expenditure comprises those costs incurred by the charity in the delivery of its activities and services for its beneficiaries.
+It includes both costs that can be allocated directly to such activities and those costs of an indirect nature necessary to support them.

+• Governance costs include those costs associated with meeting the constitutional and statutory requirements of the charity and include the audit fees and costs linked to the strategic management of the charity.

+• All costs are allocated between the expenditure categories of the SoFA on a basis designed to reflect the use of the resource.
+Costs relating to a particular activity are allocated directly, others are apportioned on an appropriate basis.